 Structure of the programme

-The mentor and the mentee meet once a month (approximately seven meetings during the academic year) for 1-2 hours each time.
+The mentor and the mentee meet once a month (approximately seven meetings during the year) for 1-2 hours each time.
 Each pair decides on a schedule and meeting routine that suits them.

 The program runs for one calendar year and during the program, information and support for mentors and mentees will be provided at three common events.